-59. Public transport services that are travelling to, from, or through Auckland are required to maintain Alert Level 3 physical distancing measures (for the entire journey).
+65. Public transport services that are travelling to, from, or through the Alert Level 3 Area (Auckland and parts of Waikato) are required to maintain Alert Level 3 physical distancing measures (for the entire journey).
 See the Alert Level 3 physical distancing requirements above (i.e. as far as practicable for air passenger services and small passenger vehicles; and 1 metre to the extent practicable for other services).